Email Marketing Fundamentals

-However, remember that email is a curated space.
-Customers are only interested in reading emails that pique their curiosity or interests or are offering something they desire.
-If the copy rambles or lacks a focused goal, readers will be fast to lose interest and delete the email.
+Remember that email is a curated space.
+Customers are only interested in reading emails that pique their curiosity or interest or offer something they desire.
+If the copy rambles or lacks a focused goal, readers will quickly lose interest and delete it.

-When drafting email copy, it’s easy to lose focus and think in terms of the thousands of people who will receive it.
-But it’s more effective to treat the copy as if only speaking to a single person.
-This will help tailor the content to have a more personalized message.
+When drafting an email, it’s easy to lose focus and think about the group of people receiving it.
+However, it’s far more effective to treat the copy as if only speaking to a single person.
+This will help you tailor the content to have a more personalized tone.

 It’s vital to know the buyer persona of the audience to craft compelling, personalized content.
-To zero in on what the audience will be most interested in, you need to understand the problems of the reader (pain points), as well as their likes, dislikes, and values.
+To zero in on what the audience will be most interested in, you need to understand client pain points and their likes, dislikes, and values.

-In short, make sure that every time an email is sent, it is offering real value to the audience.
-If readers know they can expect high value from every email received, they’ll turn into loyal customers and, in turn, open rates will increase.
+In short, make sure that every time an email is sent, it offers real value to the audience.
+If readers know they can expect high value from every email received, they’ll turn into loyal readers, and, in turn, open rates will increase.

 Focus on benefits

-Every email sent should focus on benefits for the reader.
-In order to achieve this, the goal of the email marketing campaign must be known.
+Every email sent should focus on something beneficial to the reader.
+To achieve this, the goal of the email marketing campaign must be clear.

-Each email should have a clear goal.
-This goal could be promoting a new product, advertising a special deal, or even updating subscribers on important company news.
+Ensure each email has a known goal.
+This could be promoting a new product, advertising a special deal, or even updating subscribers on important company news.

-Essentially, the audience should know that they have something to gain by opening the email.
+The audience should know they have something to gain by opening it.

 Make the call-to-action interesting

-Each email should have a point to it and the call-to-action helps draw attention to that.
+Each email should have a purpose, and the CTA helps draw attention to that.
 The CTA is there to persuade the reader to take further action.

-The goal behind the CTA will vary depending on the objective of the email marketing campaign, as well as who the intended target audience is.
-For example, the CTA might be directing the reader toward a purchase, or sending them toward the company blog for more content.
+The goal behind the CTA will vary depending on the objective of the email marketing campaign and the intended target audience.
+For example, the CTA might direct the reader toward a purchase or send them to the company blog for more content.

 No matter what, the CTA should capture the attention of the reader.
 To help achieve this, use clear language and emphasize its design with contrasting elements.